 Changing how I responded to my own anxiety-based intrusive thoughts changed my life.
 The day I stopped fighting these thoughts, though hard, had the biggest impact on my quality of life.
 These thoughts are barely an issue to me anymore.

-Don’t waste time on trying to figure what these thoughts mean, don’t engage with these thoughts, don’t give them any of your time and energy, and then these thoughts won’t bother you.
+Don’t waste time trying to figure out what these thoughts mean, don’t engage with these thoughts, don’t give them any of your time and energy, and then these thoughts won’t bother you.